-In assessing their materiality to the pressures on land, companies that identify terrestrial ecosystem use or change OR soil pollution as material during their SBTN STEP 1 assessment must set Land targets.
-The conditions around which of the three land targets must be set and the required target dates will depend on the unique qualities and composition of each company.
-Generally, it is expected that companies work on all targets for which they are responsible simultaneously, though target dates may differ among or within the three targets.
+In assessing their materiality to pressures on land, companies that identify terrestrial ecosystem use or change OR soil pollution as material during their SBTN Step 1 assessment must set Land targets.
+The conditions around which of the three Land targets must be set and the required target dates will depend on the unique qualities and composition of each company.
+It is required that companies work on all targets for which they are responsible, simultaneously, though target dates may differ among or within the three targets.